pmav99/r.estimap.recreation/README.md

 #### Potential

-A simple call is to use a map that depicts the suitability of different land types to support for recreation:
+A simple command is to use a map that depicts the suitability of different land types to support for recreation (here `land_suitability) and feed it to the land input option: `

 <div class="code">